zhangyihome/code-push-cli/cli/README.md

 ### Viewing release history

-You can view a history of your releases using the following command:
+You can view a history of releases for a specific app deployment (including promotions) using the following command:

 ```
 code-push deployment history <appName> <deploymentName>